zychenfd/global_dengue_project/README.md

 ## Before starting
 1. All code and data contained within this repository are released under the CC BY-NC-SA License.
 2. Because of GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/), sequence data are not provided.
-All sequence identifiers are provided and sequences can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) or [GISAID](https://www.gisaid.org/).
+Sequences can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) or [GISAID](https://www.gisaid.org/).

 ## Repository structure and usage
 The structure of this repository is shown below.